mmuratardag/mmuratardag/README.md

-## I am a  political psychologist in training to become a data scientist
+## I am a data scientist and a political psychologist

 I believe in polygamy.
 I actively work with